Skyggfisk/ordle/README.md

 ## Word Extraction Script

-To update the word list, use the extraction script with a TSV file from [Det Centrale Ordregister (COR)](https://ordregister.dk):
+To update the word list, use the extraction script with a [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file from [Det Centrale Ordregister (COR)](https://ordregister.dk):

 ```bash
 # Place your COR TSV file in scripts/
 bun run generate:words
 ```

 - The script expects a TSV file from COR.
-If you need to extract words from another format or registry, you’ll need to adapt or build a new script.
+If you want to extract words from another format or registry, you’ll need to build a new script for that purpose.
+- The current script can be adapted to extract more or less words if desired, by adding or removing [COR codes](https://ordregister.dk/doc/COR.html).
+- Take a look at the script [extractWords](scripts/extractWords.ts).

 ---